 The following actions are forbidden.
 In general, when a penalty applies, the robot shall be replaced, not the ball.
-For penalties that are timed, the penalty time is considered to be over whenever the game time stops (for goals, half-time, and game stuck).
+For penalties that are timed, the penalty time is considered to be over at half-time.

 4.1 Locomotion Type

 Robots should clearly demonstrate bipedal walking similar to human walking.
 Other types of locomotion involving other parts than feet (crawling etc.) are strictly forbidden.
 It is duty of the head referee to decide whether a robot's locomotion is appropriate.
 Robots using inappropriate locomotion types will be removed via 'Request for Pick-up' until they are able to show appropriate locomotion.